pratikpanchal22/birdbox/README.md

 ### Settings
 Intuitive settings for a perfect BirdSong Box experience
   * Choose National park of your choice
-  * Add ambient soundscapes from the Park
+  * Add ambient soundscapes from the chosen National Park
   * Control Bird Symphony
   * ... and much more